-- the borrower is unlikely to pay its credit obligations to the Group in full; - the borrower is more than 90 days past due on any material credit obligation to the Group.
-Overdrafts are considered as being past due once the customer has breached an advised limit or been advised of a limit smaller than the current amount outstanding; or - it is becoming probable that the borrower will restructure the asset as a result of bankruptcy due to the borrower's inability to pay its credit obligations. - In assessing whether a borrower is in default, the Group considers indicators that are: - · qualitative: e.g. breaches of covenant; - · quantitative: e.g. overdue status and non-payment on another obligation of the same issuer to the Group; and - based on data developed internally and obtained from external sources.
+- the borrower is unlikely to pay its credit obligations to the Group in full; - obligations. - In assessing whether a borrower is in default, the Group considers indicators that are: - qualitative: e.g. breaches of covenant; - quantitative: e.g. overdue status and non-payment on another obligation of the same issuer to the Group; and - based on data developed internally and obtained from external sources.